ashakoen/next-js-flux1-replicate/docs/interface/image-bucket.md

 ### Batch Operations

 1. **Download**
-   - All images
+   - All images in a ZIP file
-   - Selected set
+   - Selected set of images
-   - With captions
+   - Include generation prompts in text file
-   - As archive
+   - Download individual images

 2. **Export**
    - Image pack